-Ball of Foot Pain
+Ball of the Foot Pain (Metatarsalgia)

 What is it and what are the symptoms?

-- High-impact sports – sports like running or tennis put extra pressure on the feet
+- High-impact sports – such as running or tennis.

-- An unusual bone structure in the feet – having narrow, high-arched or flat feet can increase the chances of metatarsalgia
+- An unusual bone structure in the feet – having narrow, high-arched or flat feet can increase the chances of Metatarsalgia.

 Metatarsalgia is also more common in older people and people with diabetes.